 Signing of Agreement for Lease

-Besides the downpayment for your flat, you will need to pay stamp duty and legal fees, which includes conveyancing fees.
+Besides the downpayment for your flat, you will need to pay stamp duty and legal fees.
 Basically, you pay HDB to act as your solicitor in the purchase and/or mortgage of your flat.
 In contrast, for other property transactions, you would typically get a private solicitor to act on your behalf.

 You can use IRAS’ handy Stamp Duty Calculator to calculate your stamp duty.
 For conveyancing fees, the rates are: